 Chances are you’ve heard of this adaptogen.
 Rhodiola Rosea is an herb that has been shown to have positive effects on attention and alertness in clinical trials.
 Most of its cognitive benefits result from its impressive antifatigue effects.

-And in a double-blind clinical trial, supplementation of 170mg of rhodiola for 2 weeks significantly reduced fatigue in otherwise healthy physicians during night duty.
+And in a double-blind clinical trial, supplementation with 170 mg of rhodiola for 2 weeks significantly reduced fatigue in otherwise healthy physicians during night duty.
 It was also “able to improve performance on work-related tasks by approximately 20%.”
 (Pubmed)

 Sounds scary, right?
 It’s not.